wavebeem/wavebeem.com/src/drafts/stop-giving-me-the-finger/index.md

 <figure>
   <img
-    src="./assets/google-buttons.webp"
+    src="./assets/img/google-buttons.webp"
     width="2624"
     height="1466"
   />
-  <figcaption>google.com: true buttons</figcaption>
+  <figcaption>google.com: buttons</figcaption>
 </figure>

-These elements are truly buttons.
+These elements are buttons... mostly.
 Clicking them performs an action, such as submitting your search query... well, except for the microphone icon (voice search) and the camera icon (image search)... those just take you to new pages in a way that could be done with a link.
+Oops!

 <figure>
   <img
-    src="./assets/google-failures.webp"
+    src="./assets/img/google-failures.webp"
     width="2624"
     height="1466"
   />